NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 *Above: Fill out the first screen and agree to terms before continuing to the second screen.*

-On the second screen of the “Cloud Settings” dialog, confirm that you have chosen the desired sever, worker, and number of workers.
+On the second screen of the “Cloud Settings” dialog, confirm that you have chosen the desired server, worker, and number of workers.

 As soon as you hit the “Turn on Cloud” button you will start incurring charges, and the smallest increment is one hour.
 If you have to cancel and re-start it you will be charged again.